oracle/terraform-provider-oci/website/docs/d/database_vm_cluster_network.html.markdown

 	* `netmask` - The network netmask.
 	* `network_type` - The network type.
 	* `nodes` - The list of node details.
+		* `db_server_id` - The Db server associated with the node.
 		* `hostname` - The node host name.
 		* `ip` - The node IP address.
+		* `state` - The current state of the VM cluster network nodes.
+CREATING - The resource is being created REQUIRES_VALIDATION - The resource is created and may not be usable until it is validated.
+VALIDATING - The resource is being validated and not available to use.
+VALIDATED - The resource is validated and is available for consumption by VM cluster.
+VALIDATION_FAILED - The resource validation has failed and might require user input to be corrected.
+UPDATING - The resource is being updated and not available to use.
+ALLOCATED - The resource is currently being used by VM cluster.
+TERMINATING - The resource is being deleted and not available to use.
+TERMINATED - The resource is deleted and unavailable.
+FAILED - The resource is in a failed state due to validation or other errors.
 		* `vip` - The node virtual IP (VIP) address.
 		* `vip_hostname` - The node virtual IP (VIP) host name.
 	* `vlan_id` - The network VLAN ID.